Euphorbia grandidens Haw.

 Euphorbia arborescens, Euphorbia evansii, Euphorbia magnidens

 Euphorbia grandidens is a spiny succulent tree with one or several cylindrical trunks and ascending branches that bear an apical whorl of green, 2- to 4-angled, deciduous branchlets.
 It grows up to 52.5 feet (16 m) tall.
 Branchlets are up to 0.8 inches (2 cm) wide with large teeth and short but very sharp spines along the angles.
-Tiny leaves are scale-like and deciduous.
+The tiny leaves are scale-like and deciduous.
 Flowers are pale yellow and appear along the angles of the branchlets in spring.
-Fruits are 3-lobed capsules, mauve to red-brown and 0.6 inches (1.5 cm) in diameter.
+Fruits are 3-lobed mauve to red-brown capsules that are 0.6 inches (1.5 cm) in diameter.

 The specific epithet "grandidens (GRAN-di-denz)" means "large-toothed" and refers to the teeth along the angles of the branches.
 It is a compound of two Latin words, the adjective "grandis," meaning "large" or "great," and the noun "dens," meaning "tooth."

 How to Grow and Care for Euphorbia grandidens

 Light: This succulent is a sun lover.
 Place your indoor E. grandidens in a sunny window.
 You may place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.

 Soil: E. grandidens requires well-drained soil.
 Use a commercial mixture formulated for succulents, or make your own potting mix.

 Hardiness: High summer temperatures are not a problem, but low winter temperatures can damage or kill your plant.
 E. grandidens can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.